Skip to main content

 The workflow is simple.
 Insert the card into your machine before going to sleep.
 Use your machine as normal.
 In the morning, remove the card and insert it into your computer using whichever reader applies to you.

 Open CPAP Clarity and select the whole SD card folder when prompted.
-The import reads the entire DATALOG directory and all session files automatically.
+The import reads the entire directory structure and all session files automatically.
 You don't need to pick individual files.
+This works the same way regardless of whether your machine is a ResMed, BMC, Luna G3, or Lowenstein.

 For a full walkthrough of the import process, see the CPAP SD card data guide.
 If you're new to CPAP Clarity, How to Use CPAP Clarity is the place to start.
-Once your data is in, How to Read Your CPAP Data explains what all the numbers mean.
+Once your data is in, How to Read CPAP Data explains what all the numbers mean.
+If the card isn't working, see our SD card troubleshooting guide.

 Common Questions